FaustoFaggion/42_school_phylosophers/README.md

 - A register set
 - A stack

-Threads share with other threads belonging to the same process the follow resources:
+Threads share the same resources that was allocated to the process they are bellong to.
+For exemple:
 - Code section
 - Data section
 - Open files
 - Signals

-Share the same resources the was allocated to the process by the Operate System.

 ### Process